uadmin/uadmin/docs/_build/html/_sources/tags.rst.txt

 |

-Let's say I want to add Chinese and Tagalog in the Items model.
+Let's say I want to add Chinese and Tagalog in the Item model.
 In order to do that, set the Active as enabled.

 .. image:: tutorial/assets/activehighlighted.png

 |

-Now go back to the Items model and see what happens.
+Now go back to the Item model and see what happens.

 .. image:: tutorial/assets/multilingualtagappliedmultiple.png